Proofreading Tips and Techniques for National Proofreading Day

 6. Keep Reference Sources On Hand

 While a spell checker is useful, it can miss different meanings (for example, except vs accept).
 This is where a reference source such as Merriam-Webster, Roget’s Thesaurus, and The Elements of Style are so useful.
-Whether it’s the online or hard-copy version, keep one close to hand as an essential guide to using the right words in the right context.
+It is an essential tool for ensuring you use the right words in the right context, online or hardcopy.

 7. Check Your Facts